 As a chiropractor and orthopedic mattress designer, I would not consider spring mattresses orthopedic.
 Many spring mattresses are two-sided, which means you can flip them.
 I recommend consulting the manufacturer to avoid a poor sleeping surface or damaging your mattress.

 How to You Know if Your Mattress Needs Flipping

 If you have a mattress that is beginning to sag, feel lumpy, or no longer provides the support it once did, it may be time to flip your mattress.
 These signs indicate that the materials in your mattress have shifted and are no longer providing the support they should.

 To flip or not to flip.

 If you have a two-sided mattress, flipping it every few months can help extend its life.
-However, if you have a one-sided mattress (most common nowadays), flipping it will do more harm than good.
+However, flipping a one-sided mattress will do more harm than good if you have a one-sided mattress (most common nowadays).

-One-sided mattresses cannot be flipped because the construction is different from two-sided mattresses.
+One-sided mattresses cannot be flipped because the construction differs from two-sided ones.
 One-sided mattresses typically have a layer of memory foam on top and a layer of coils on the bottom.
 The coils are what provide support while the foam pressure relief.

 Flipping a one-sided mattress will cause the coils to become compressed, damaging the material.
 In addition, flipping a one-sided mattress will put all the wear and tear on the other side of the bed, causing it to break down quicker.